Consensys/doc.tessera/docs/HowTo/Configure/Tessera.md

 ### Whitelist

-If set to true, the `peers` list will be used as the allowed urls for the Tessera node:
+If set to true, the `peers` list will be used as the allowed URLs for the Tessera node:

 ```json
 "useWhiteList": true,
 ```

+*[JCA]: Java Cryptography Architecture